 Poise and grace may carry us through difficult situations, but sometimes things just need to fall apart.
 Much like social disasters, there is far more going on in the garden than meets the eye when decomposition takes place.

-Most of the mineral food enjoyed by your plants comes from humus, the plants and animals that have died.
+Most of the mineral food enjoyed by your plants comes from organic matter that is breaking down the plants and animals that have died.
 You probably already knew that, but did you know that the living things that speed decomposition actually reduce the amount of nitrogen in your soil as they feed?

 Basically, there are two ways decomposition occurs: with the help of other living things (biotic decomposition) or through physical or chemical processes (abiotic decomposition).
 Now, you may think that this doesn’t apply to you as a gardener, but what about your compost pile?
 What is all that mulch actually doing to your soil as it breaks down?
 It’s really pretty amazing, so read on!